 With that said, there are many models on the market at various price ranges.
 For some, money is no object when it comes to buying equipment that can literally save their life.
 However, not everyone has that luxury, and especially for those starting out there are affordable options that can get the job done as well.

-In this review, we are on a quest to discover the best dive knife under $50 so that even those on a budget can enjoy their hobby knowing that they are prepared for the worst.
+In this review, we give our recommendations on the best dive knives under $50, as well as our buying guide, so that even those on a budget can enjoy their hobby knowing that they are prepared for the worst.

 Made of Japanese 420 stainless steel, the Cressi Skorpion is a medium-length knife with a durable blade.
 The blade measures in at 4 ⅜ in. or 11 cm, with the total length including handle measuring in at 9 ⅛ in.
 (23.20 cm).